gigascience/gigadb-website/docs/sop/RESTORE_DATABASE_BACKUP.md

 ```
 > :warning: **You will need to overwrite the upstream `config` and `credentials` files with `config.ap-northeast-1` and `credentials.ap-northeast-1` when returning to your development work**

-## Restore PostgreSQL RDBMS to the latest restorable time
+## Use backup to restore PostgreSQL RDBMS

 Go to environment directory:
 ```